molybdenum-99/mediawiktory/README.md

 ```

 Note, that for using MediaWiktory API wrapper you need to understand the underlying API.
 While previous
-experience might make you expect something like `api.pages('Argentina').text`, in fact you should
+experience might make you expect something like `api.page('Argentina').text`, in fact you should
 use the `query` action, request page title 'Argentina', its `:revisions` property, its `:content`
 subproperty—and voila, you have a _1-element list of revisions_ for the page and last revisions `'*'`
 key has page's text.